adamedx/autographps/ROADMAP.md

 * Color for Get-Graph
 * Add color scheme to AutoGraphPS
 * Color for Find-GraphPermission
+* Color for Get-GraphItemRelationship
+* Color for Get-GraphMember, Get-GraphMethod, Get-GraphType, Find-GraphType
 * Grouping for Get-GraphMember, Get-GraphMethod, Get-GraphType
+* gcd should let you specify alternate criteria to id
+* Add command completion for the expand and orderby parameters for get-graphresource
+* Add select alias for get-graph* commands
+* Show-GraphHelp should take a uri
+* Get-GraphType should take a URI
+* Make show-graphhelp support pipeline
+* Rename graphscope to graphname on get-graphuriinfo
+* Rename propertylist in new-graphitem, new-graphobject to propertymap
+* Fix gls of the result of gls to return the same thing, not the entityset
+* Add -filter to get-graphitem
+* Add preference support for prompt

 ### Postponed

-* transform schema, version objects to hashtables
 * Delay schema parsing at startup -- this didn't seem to improve startup perf, and the sleep we inserted took effect after the module was available for user input, which itself had a 10s + delay.
 Optimizing that delay would seem to be in order before putting in a delay to processing.
 * Make content column actually add the columns
-* Add -filter to get-graphitem
-* Add -filter to get-graphschema
 * Add hint of additional records
 * Add continue feature?
 * Test Release
 * Get a fix from sdk for scope helper in find-graphpermissions
-* Rename propertylist in new-graphitem, new-graphobject to propertymap
 * Add-GraphItemReference
 * Fix qualified / vs. unqualified names in metadata classes
 * Fix parameter completion for multiple type classes
-* Fix gls of the result of gls to return the same thing, not the entityset
 * Fix TypeMember to be more like MemberDisplayType
-* Rename graphscope to graphname on get-graphuriinfo
-* Show-GraphHelp should take a uri
-* Get-GraphType should take a URI
-* Make show-graphhelp support pipeline
-* Color for Get-GraphMember, Get-GraphMethod, Get-GraphType, Find-GraphType
-* Add preference support for prompt

 ### Abandoned